Intellia Therapeutics: History

 In June 2021, Intellia made history by announcing interim Phase 1 data for NTLA-2001, demonstrating the ability to precisely edit target cells within the body to treat genetic disease with a single intravenous infusion of CRISPR.
 This was the first time any human clinical data has been published for an in vivo gene editing therapeutic candidate.
 The landmark data was published in the New England Journal of Medicine in August 2021.

 In September and November 2022, Intellia presented the initial positive clinical data from their second in vivo CRISPR-candidate, NTLA-2002 demonstrating for the first time the potential clinical benefits of a CRISPR-based therapy with initial results now available beyond biomarker data.
+In January 2024, Intellia laid off 15% of its employees.
+A year later, Intellia announced a 27% net workforce reduction.

 Funding

 In November 2014, Intellia Therapeutics raised $15 million in Series A round.
 In September 2015, a Series B round secured $70 million.
 In May 2016, Intellia announced the closing of its initial public offering which raised approximately $112.1 million.
 In the course of going public, the company disclosed that it had licensed the lipid drug delivery system from Novartis, and that it involved creating lipid droplets to encapsulate the CRISPR agents.